Welcome to Hereford Cathedral 2018

 There will be a series of special events at the cathedral and across the county, as part of the Herefordshire Home Front campaign commemoration, marking the ways in which the men and women of Herefordshire contributed to the war effort .

-While many young men were recruited into the Herefordshire Light Infantry, which expanded to three battalions during this time, Herefordshire also provided horses and food supplies for the troops (as well as the nation), while ‘canary girls’ filled munition shells at the Rotherwas Munitions Factory.
+While many young men were recruited into the Herefordshire Regiment, which expanded to three battalions during this time, Herefordshire also provided horses and food supplies for the troops (as well as the nation), while ‘canary girls’ filled munition shells at the Rotherwas Munitions Factory.

 Please keep checking back for the latest information about the Home Front campaign.
 If you’d like to get involved, please go to our Get Involved page to register your interest.